CVVisualPSETeam/Dokumente/Testphase/tests.md

  - if there is no elem5 a window with following text will pop up: no last element inserted at 5. (maybe already deleted)
- - if "insert elem at pos 5" is used 2 times and "remove last element inserted at 5" is calles there is NO elem5 (the second is deleted, the first one is not set as elem5)
+ - if "insert elem at pos 5" is used 2 times and "remove last element inserted at 5" is called there is NO elem5 (the second is deleted, the first one is not set as elem5)
  - beginning /end / pos 5 refer to the empty area at the bottom
  - all buttons behave as described
  - the area displays scrollbars if needed